THC-QA/QA_SFIA_Project/README.md

 In addition to front end considerations, an enterprise version of the app would require a change in the deployment and testing cycle.

-Even before thinking about containerisation or distribution of core functionalities, the current exposure of various ports would have to be
+Even before thinking about containerisation or distribution of core functionalities, the current exposure of various ports would have to be handled using tunnelling or reverse proxy by NGINX or a similar toolset.

+The original intention was to have the final build deployed post test onto a separate instance, but this was halted due to budget considerations.
+A proper project should be able to be expanded on demand, with instances spun up, provisioned, and deployed via an automated system.
+A Docker and Ansible configuration, potentially using a more mature cloud technology platform, would be advisable.

 #### Authors

+THC - current QA Academy Trainee.

 #### Acknowledgements

+Thank you to everyone who offered help from the Cohort, and the various trainers whom I terrified with pointed questions.